Female hormonal drugs and pills - Complete list. Hormonal drugs - harm and benefit

 4. High sensitivity to the main component of the drug.

-Combined hormonal preparations
+Combined hormonal drugs

 • Ovidon;